tobyzerner/json-api-server/docs/resources.md

 # Defining Resources

+## Resources & Collections

-Resource classes describe the types of JSON:API resources that exist within your server, and the endpoints that they expose.
+**Resources** describe the different types of resources that exist within your JSON:API server, their field schema, and behaviour for create, update, and delete operations.

-They also define behavior for how the JSON:API server interacts with your storage to query, create, read, update, and delete resources.
+**Collections** describe the API endpoints through which these resources are exposed, and behaviour for querying and retrieving resource data from your storage.

+Most of the time, collections are homogenous, meaning they contain a single kind of resource.
+For example, a GET request to the `/posts` collection will return a list of `posts` resources.

+When you define a resource type by extending the base `Resource` class, a collection for that resource type is automatically defined as well.
+In addition to the resource's field schema and storage behaviour, you can define the collection's endpoints and behaviour directly on your resource class.

+It is also possible for collections to be heterogeneous – containing multiple kinds of resources.
+See [Heterogeneous Collections](collections) for more information.

 ## Defining Resources

-To define a resource type within your API, create a new class that extends `Tobyz\JsonApi\Resource\Resource`, and implement the `type()` method to return the name of your resource type:
+To define a resource type within your API, create a new class that extends `Tobyz\JsonApi\Resource\Resource`, and implement the `type()` method to return the name of your resource type.
+This will also be used as the collection path for your resource.

 ```php
 use Tobyz\JsonApiServer\Resource\Resource;